Christmas isn’t as merry and bright without traditional Christmas foods.

 Finished with a generous dusting of powdered sugar, it’s just as festive as it is delicious.

 Making your Christmas presents this year?
-Look no further than the scrumptious peppermint bark.
+Look no further than the scrumptious peppermint bark recipe.

 This classic treat combines crushed candy canes, chocolate, and white chocolate to make an unforgettable treat.